brinth/wirrigator/docs/rules/contributing.md

 6. Once your PR is approved, it will be merged into the main branch, and your contribution will be acknowledged.

+### Documentation

+1. Documentation is integrated to the source code using Doxygen

+2. When writing new class, function or while creating new file adhere to Doxygen commenting format

+3. Generate the docs manually using doxygen command which populates html & latex file under docs/software folder

+4. Github Workflow is already set to publish the documents to github.io

 ## Development Setup

 If you want to set up the project locally for development, please follow the instructions in the [README](README.md) or refer to the project's documentation.

+## Branch Usage
+1. Use `feature/*` branch name prefix for any feature development
+2. Use `release/*` branch for releasing latest stable FW, also tag the commit used to build with version number (v.#.# Major number & Minor number)
+3. Use `docs/*` feature for updating docs/ folder using doxygen (NOTE: this is important as github workflows expect this branch to handle all docs folder update)
+4. Use `bugfix/*` branch for fixing any bugs or issues
+5. Use `hotfix/*` branch for any quick bugfix on top of release branch

 ## License